Your Limbic System

 You Are Your Limbic System

-Our limbic System is involved in just about everything that defines us as both living creatures and individual Human Beings.
+Our Limbic System is necessarily involved in just about everything that defines us as both living creatures and individual Human Beings.

 Schematic View Of The Human Brain Limbic System

-Encircling the Brainstem, it is itself encompassed by the Cerebrum.
+Encircling the Brainstem, the Limbic System is itself encompassed by the Cerebrum.

-Complicated, and intricate, it is possibly partly responsible for Humans displaying the same traits.
-That is, complicated and intricate.
+Complex, complicated, and intricate, it is responsible for we Humans displaying complicated and intricate traits.

-The term Limbic is a collective name for a cluster of important components (not that there is anything in the Brain that is not important) which we use to define ourselves as individuals.
+The term Limbic is a collective name for a cluster of important components - not that there is anything in the Brain that is not important - which we utilize to define ourselves as individuals.

-Sometimes referred to as the Midbrain, due to it's location, it should not be confused with the Midbrain that is part of the Brainstem.
+Sometimes referred to as the Midbrain, owing to it's location, it should not be confused with the Midbrain that is part of the Brainstem.

-Of perhaps just a touch more significance, working in Harmony with the Medulla Oblongata, this amazing system keeps us alive and ticking.
-Dutifully overseeing a host of involuntary functions few of us rarely give a second thought to.
+Perhaps just a touch more significant, cooperating in Harmony with the Medulla Oblongata, this impressive system keeps us alive and ticking.
+Dutifully overseeing a host of involuntary functions few of us rarely give a second Thought to.

 Major Components Of The Limbic System